Action in defense of trans lives is an essential part of all movements for justice.

 What’s going on?

-From March 25-March 31 we are launching a digital mobilization campaign to build power and support for trans young people and the organizers and communities fighting alongside them.
-More than 400 bills have been introduced across the country attacking trans youth — from threatening to criminalize health care to investigating families for affirming their children to banning trans youth from school activities, these bills represent a threat to trans survival.
+More than 500 anti-LGBTQ bills have been introduced across the country, the vast majority attacking trans youth.
+From threatening to criminalize health care to investigating families for affirming their children to banning trans youth from school activities, these bills represent a threat to trans survival.

 Visibility alone won’t save us, take action!

-SHARE
+SHARE + EDUCATE

 Learn

-There are over 400 bills pending in state legislatures across the United States that would ban health care for trans minors, ban trans women and girls from sports, ban trans people from restrooms, and ban schools and school staff from educating about history.
+There are over 500 bills pending in state legislatures across the United States that would ban health care for trans minors, ban trans women and girls from sports, ban trans people from restrooms, and ban schools and school staff from educating about history.

 Why are